 INKPEN believes books inspire.
 Our mission is to connect readers and writers by building audiences for writers of color, giving books to teens, sharing stories and ideas, creating conversations, and inspiring cultural exchange.

-Breena Clarke discusses research, the emancipation of Blacks enslaved in Washington, Georgetown's Black community, and the Civil War.
+Breena Clarke discusses storytelling, research, the emancipation of Blacks enslaved in Washington, Georgetown's Black community, and the Civil War.

 She reads from her novel Stand the Storm to students at Dunbar High School.

 "INKPEN events have been informative and thought-provoking for our students.
 I have personally witnessed students who normally are not motivated to read become completely engaged in their interaction with the author," says Librarian Simone Harris-Woodard.

 Author Karine Jean-Pierre tells students at Roosevelt High School: